Reimbursement for Remote Service Delivery

 The Centers for Medicare and Medicaid Services' (CMS) April 2020 toolkit helps states identify policies that may impede the rapid deployment of telehealth when providing care.
 It provides issues for states to consider as they evaluate the need to expand their telehealth capabilities and coverage policies, such as telehealth eligibility for patient populations, providers and practitioners; coverage and reimbursement policies; technology requirements; and pediatric considerations.

-COVID-19 Frequently Asked Questions (FAQs) for State Medicaid and Children's Health Insurance Program (CHIP) Agencies (CMS, 2021)
+COVID-19 Frequently Asked Questions (FAQs) for State Medicaid and Children's Health Insurance Program (CHIP) Agencies (2021)